phonamnuaisuk/phonamnuaisuk.github.io/MAD2021/README.md

+## Welcome to Mobile Application Development

-- This folder contains all ipnb files for practical sessions.
+- This folder contains all ipnb files for my practical sessions.
 - Download them and run on Colab.